Fauzan-azim/web-app-inventory-manager/README.md

 # web-app-inventory-manager
 Web Application to manage new item and outgoing item

-Designend for user and admin with security access
+Designed with two views user and admin and security access

 ## Info
 - using [Bootstrap 4.5](https://getbootstrap.com/)
 - MySQL Database
 - PHP v7.3
+  > Procedural Paradigm and Native PHP

 ## Set Up
 DATABASE name : invmanager